 Try as we might, many of us find it difficult to track our spending during the holiday season.
 Whether due to poor budgeting or a failure to seek out coupons and deals, it’s easy to overspend and miss out on major savings when buying gifts for loved ones.

-2. eBay Now
+2. EBay Now

 SnipSnap allows you to take a picture of the coupons you want to use, so that they can be electronically scanned at your store of choice.
-You can also search SnipSnap’s collection of more than 1.1 million coupon savings for discount codes that can be used on your favorite stores, brands and products.
+You can also search SnipSnap’s collection of more than 1.1 million coupons for discount codes that can be used on your favorite stores, brands and products.

 6. Your Bank or Credit Union’s App